September 1922

 Hopkinson (1988), pg 214

-Members of the 3rd Battalion of the anti-Treaty Dublin Brigade, led by Joe O’Connor, attack Oriel House, HQ of the increasingly notorious Criminal Investigation Department (CID).
-Detective Tony Deane is shot dead.
-As the anti-Treaty volunteers fled, they are followed and in a subsequent firefight in Mount St, two pro-Treaty soldiers were wounded.
+As the anti-Treaty volunteers fled, they are followed by men from Oriel House and, in a subsequent firefight in Mount St, two pro-Treaty soldiers were wounded.
 One anti-Treaty volunteer, Patrick Mannion, was killed (reportedly after being shot in the leg, he was ‘finished off’ by shots to the head).
-Paddy Brennan, O/C anti-Treaty Kildare Brigade is captured and Michael Price, O/C anti-Treaty 1st Eastern Division, replaces him with Jim Dunne,

-Dorney (2017), pg 169 -170; Durney (2011), pgs 95-96
+Dorney (2017), pg 169 -170; Durney (2011), pgs 95-96; Ferriter (2021), pg 70

-In the afternoon, two Catholics – Thomas McCullagh (40) and James McCluskey (41) – shot by snipers in the York St. area of Belfast.
-Later, a Catholic woman – Jane Rafferty (40) - living in the Garmoyle St area was shot dead in her home in New Andrew St. (Mrs Rafferty was probably killed by Alex Robison (‘Buck Alec’) – a notorious Protestant paramilitary and sectarian killer.)
+Later, a Catholic woman – Jane Rafferty (40) - living in the Garmoyle St area was shot dead in her home in New Andrew St.

 Parkinson (2004), pg 305; McDermott (2001), pg 270

 Thirty-five-year-old Thomas Power is walking in Tralee, Co.
 Kerry when he is killed by a single shot.
-It is known why he was killed or by whom.
+It is not known why he was killed or by whom.

 Doyle (2008), pg 177

-Parkinson (2004), pg 307
+Parkinson (2004), pg 307; Parkinson (2020), pg 247

 Cosgrave introduces into the Dáil a bill to enact the Constitution of the Irish Free State.
 On the following day, the Dáil agrees to the preparation of a new electoral register (for an election expected to take place in April 1923).
-Macardle treats, in some detail, the debate on the constitution which carries on for some days.

 Macardle (1999), pgs 788-799; Curran J M (1980), pg 260